After you’ve launched a campaign, you may wish to edit it either before it actually sends or perhaps in between batches of sends.

 But, if you add 2 more rows to the campaign before the campaign is sent, those 2 rows will still be ignored.
 However, if you use the recurring campaign feature with Google Sheets, the the two new rows will be sent to when the campaign runs next.
 A campaign connected to a Google Sheet that is set to repeat daily will pull the new addresses from the spreadsheet at the time of sending.

 Q: I accidentally deleted the Draft associated with my campaign.
 Can I still make changes?

 If you deleted the Draft associated with a campaign, that accomplishes the same thing as canceling a campaign.
 Meaning, the campaign will cease sending emails.
 It will not, however, cease sending auto follow-up emails to anyone that has already received the campaign.
 Therefore, if you accidentally delete the Draft, you will no longer have a means to edit the campaigns auto follow-up settings, and auto follow-up emails may still go out.
-We are working on a method to allow you to restore a campaign’s Draft if you accidentally deleted it.
+You can, however, restore a deleted Draft.

 Q: I made changes to my campaign while it was sending.
 Will the new changes take effect immediately?

 Yes, almost.
 If you edit a campaign while it is sending, GMass will notice that you’ve made a change.
 It will pause your campaign for a few seconds, pick up the new settings, and resume sending automatically.
 Note that a few emails may still send with the old settings after you’ve made your changes, but no more than 50 should send before the changes are picked up.